Diagnostic Pitfalls in Urologic Pathology

 Cleveland Clinic Lerner College of Medicine of Case Western Reserve University

-Dr. Magi-Galluzzi graduated from University of Ancona, School of Medicine, Italy and received her Ph.D. in Oncologic Human Pathology at the University of Verona, Italy.
-She completed her residency in Anatomic and Clinical Pathology at Rush University Medical Center in Chicago and Brigham & Women’s Hospital, Harvard Medical School in Boston, and a Kidney-Urologic Pathology fellowship at the Johns Hopkins University in Baltimore.
-In 2003, Dr. Magi-Galluzzi joined the Department of Anatomic Pathology at the Cleveland Clinic as staff pathologist.
-She is currently Director of Genitourinary Pathology at the Cleveland Clinic and Professor of Pathology at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, Cleveland, Ohio.
+Dr. Magi-Galluzzi is the Division Director of Anatomic Pathology and Professor of Pathology at the University of Alabama at Birmingham.
+She received her MD at the University of Ancona, School of Medicine, Italy and her PhD in Oncologic Human Pathology at the University of Verona, Italy.
+She completed her residency in Anatomic and Clinical Pathology at Rush University Medical Center in Chicago (1997-1999) and Brigham & Women’s Hospital, Harvard Medical School in Boston (1999-2001), followed by a fellowship in Urologic Pathology at the Johns Hopkins University in Baltimore (2001-2003).
+She was on staff at the Cleveland Clinic from 2003 to 2018 and Director of Genitourinary pathology from 2004 to 2018.

-Her clinical expertise is the pathological diagnosis of genitourinary diseases, including prostate, bladder, testis and kidney malignancies.
-Her research interest focuses on prostate carcinogenesis and in the discovery and validation of tumor markers of value in furthering the goals of successful treatment and understanding of the pathogenesis of genitourinary disease.
-She is the author of numerous articles (more than 160 publications), invited reviews and book chapters, as well as the editor of two books on genitourinary pathology.
+Her clinical expertise is the pathological diagnosis of genitourinary diseases, including prostate, bladder, testicular, adrenal and kidney malignancies.
+Her research interest focuses on prostate carcinogenesis and in the discovery and validation of tumor markers and genomic tests of value in furthering the goals of successful treatment and understanding of the pathogenesis of genitourinary disease.
+She is the author of numerous (~200) peer-reviewed publications, invited reviews and book chapters, as well as the editor of two books on genitourinary pathology.
 She has presented and lectured extensively at national and international meetings and has conducted national and international courses, workshops and slide seminars in urological pathology.

 Ming Zhou, M.D., Ph.D.